sec0ps/forensic_imager/README.md

 # Forensic Drive Imaging Tool

-A comprehensive Python script for creating forensic images of hard drives with integrity verification and professional documentation.
+A Python script for creating forensic images of hard drives with integrity verification and professional documentation.

 ## Features